SQream/sqream_docs/foreign_tables/index.rst

 	Cristiano Felicio        | Chicago Bulls          |      6 | PF       |  23 | 6-10   | 124.7166 |                       |   525093
 	[...]

+Now, if we're happy with the results, we can convert the staged foreign table to a standard table

 Converting a Foreign Table to a Standard Database Table
 -------------------------------------------------------

-:ref:`create_table_as` can be used to ingets a foreign table into a regular table.
+:ref:`create_table_as` can be used to materialize a foreign table into a regular table.

+.. tip:: If you intend to use the table multiple times, convert the foreign table to a standard table.

 .. code-block:: postgres